oroinc/documentation/backend/configuration/yaml/assets.rst

                 # List of file masks for inputs that has to be processed with RTL plugin
                 - 'acmedemo/path/**'

-To apply changes, run the command:
+To apply changes, run the the following command that installs and builds application assets:

 .. code-block:: none